9 types of business loans

 For businesses that want to invest in a brick-and-mortar location, commercial real estate loans are the solution.
 Most are available through banks, and your business can use funding to either purchase property outright or lease a space.
 While it depends on your business’s needs and location, you may be able to borrow up to $5 million.

 Commercial real estate loans are similar to mortgages and have repayment terms to match.
 Expect to repay your loan over 10 to 20 years, and interest rates tend to be low because the real estate acts as the loan’s collateral.
-You can also explore SBA 504 loans, which are also backed by the U.S. Small Business Administration and come with competitive interest rates.
+You can also explore SBA 504 loans, which are backed by the U.S. Small Business Administration and come with competitive interest rates.

 Pros